 Forehead Reveals Signs Of Aging Early

-A brow lift is separate from a facelift because it mainly affects the forehead, not the whole face.
+Brow lifts are separate from a facelift because it mainly affects the forehead, not the whole face.
 For many people, the forehead shows the initial signs of aging because it’s involved in most facial expressions.

 As the muscles contract to form those facial expressions, permanent wrinkles and lines will show on your forehead.
-When wrinkles on the forehead concern you, but you don’t want a facelift, a brow lift could be exactly what is needed.
+When wrinkles on the forehead concern you, but you don’t want a facelift, a brow or forehead lift could be exactly what is needed.

-Makes A More Approachable Appearance
+Makes A More Approachable Youthful Appearance

 Your brow is vital to your facial expressions and appearance, so lines and wrinkles may make you look sad, angry, and unapproachable.
 But in reality, you’re happy and energized!